souporman/DockerThings/README.md

 ---

-You can deploy stacks individually in Portainer by pointing to each file under `stacks/`.

----

 ## Prereqs

 - Docker Engine + Portainer (**Standalone**)
 - Host folders created with correct ownership/permissions, e.g.
   - `/srv/docker/<app>/config` for app configs
   - `/mnt/plex` (and subfolders) for media/downloads
-- A private GitHub repo (this one), with a read-only auth method for Portainer:
+- A  GitHub repo (this one), with a read-only auth method for Portainer:
   - **Fine-grained PAT** (Repository access → _Only select repositories_ → this repo; Permission **Contents: Read**) _or_
   - **SSH deploy key** (read-only)